-Field or control Description Display Enables or disables displaying waveform search marks for this search.
-Stop Acquisition if Event Found Stops input acquisition when the search event occurs.
-Default is not enabled.
-Source Select the CAN bus that you want to search and mark.
-Mark On Sets the type of information for which to search and mark on the bus waveform acquisition.
+Field or control Description Mark On Sets the type of information for which to search and mark on the bus waveform acquisition.
 Start of Frame puts a search mark at each occurrence of a CAN frame start.
 FD Bits puts a search mark at each occurrence of the specified BRS Bit (Bit Rate Switch) and ESI Bit (Error State Indicator) states.
 Not available when the bus badge Decode Format is set to Symbolic.
 End of Frame puts a search mark at each occurrence of a CAN frame end.
 Error puts a search mark at each occurrence of the specified error condition (Missing Ack, Bit Stuffing, FD Form Error, or Any Error).
 Symbolic puts a search mark at each occurrence of a specified message or signal condition as defined by an installed .dbc symbol definition file.
-Only available when the bus badge Decode Format is set to Symbolic.
+Available only when the bus badge Decode Format is set to Symbolic .
 Configure Opens the CAN DBC Symbolic Configuration menu, which sets the CAN bus search parameters based on the message and signal labeling derived from an installed .dbc symbol definition file.
-See CAN serial bus search configuration menu (when using a .dbc symbol definition file) on page 288.
+See CAN serial bus search configuration menu (when using a .dbc symbol definition file) on page 328.
 Message, Signal, and Value fields These fields display the actual search data values for the Message , Signal , and Value fields as set in the CAN DBC Symbolic Configuration menu.
 These fields are shown for reference and are not editable.
 BRS Bits Sets the BRS (Bit Rate Switch) bit state for which to search and mark at each occurrence on the bus waveform.
-Only available when Mark On = FD Bits.
+Available only when Mark On is FD Bits .
 ESI Bits Sets the ESI (Error State Indicator) bit state for which to search and mark at each occurrence on the bus waveform.
-Only available when Mark On = FD Bits.
+Available only when Mark On is FD Bits .
 Error Type Sets the error type for which to search and mark on the bus waveform.
 (Missing Ack, Bit Stuffing, or Any Error.
-Only available when Mark On = Error.
+Available only when Mark On is Error .
 A, B knob controls Use the A knob to select (highlight) the digit to change.
 Use the B knob to change the value of the digit.

-Field or control Description Copy Trigger Settings to Search Sets the search criteria to match the current oscilloscope trigger settings.
+Copy Trigger Settings to Search Sets the search criteria to match the current oscilloscope trigger settings.
 Copy Search Settings to Trigger Sets the current oscilloscope trigger settings to match the search criteria.